“Don’t be encumbered by history, just go out and do something wonderful.”

 amazon.de, February 2020

-I mainly work with start-ups and medium-sized companies in the IT sector.
-As a result, I am very often confronted with the challenge that due to the lack of qualified IT specialists, especially software developers, product market launches get delayed or innovative ideas cannot be even turned into products at all.
-For this reason, I founded pyraCode to offer an additional service to my clients by building and managing outsourced software development teams for them.
+As I mainly work with start-ups, scale-ups and medium-sized companies in the software and SaaS sector, I am very often confronted with the challenge that due to the lack of qualified IT specialists, especially software developers, product market launches get delayed or innovative ideas cannot be even turned into products at all.
+For this reason, I founded pyraCode to offer an additional service to my clients by building and managing outsourced engineering teams for them.